UHI Mentoring Scheme

 - To work towards the university’s strategic objectives

-The scheme is administered by Melanie through an application called SUMAC which was originally developed by St Andrews University for their own use but has now been developed for use by subscribers.
+The scheme is administered through an application called SUMAC which was originally developed by St Andrews University for their own use but has now been developed for use by subscribers.
 The application allows us to set up and run various versions of mentoring schemes, gives mentors and mentees a central place to communicate and the information collected during the registration process allows for initial mentee/mentor matching which is then refined and partnerships are developed.
-The below link will take you to the UHI section of the SUMAC system to register your interest - all information is strictly limited within UHI for the purposes of making mentoring partnerships.
+All information is strictly limited within UHI for the purposes of making mentoring partnerships.